14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - What is a positive takeaway or something you learned from this situation, person or event?

 Journaling provides a safe place to be vulnerable and process challenging feelings or overthinking.
-It’s important to be honest and authentic, write whatever you feel, and don’t hold back.
+It’s important to be honest and authentic, write whatever you feel, and not hold back.

 5. Enjoy the Silence.

 Prayer time is one of the more calming stress relievers for women.
-If you’re not a spiritual person, this is still something you can try if you’re comfortable with it.
-Alternatively, sitting somewhere quiet and doing deep breathing is another helpful way to destress.
+Even if you’re not a spiritual person, you can still try it if you’re comfortable with it.
+Alternatively, sitting somewhere quiet and deep breathing is another helpful way to destress.

-Sitting in silence while talking to God about what’s stressing or weighing you down and asking for His guidance, protection and support is a powerful way to relax and recenter.
+Sitting in silence while talking to God about what’s stressing or weighing you down and asking for His guidance, protection, and support is a powerful way to relax and destress.

-It’s my top go-to stress reliever as I feel more at peace and a sense of relief because I can let go knowing that not everything is in my control.
+It’s my top go-to stress reliever.
+I feel more at peace and calmer because I can let go, knowing that even though not everything is in my control, God ultimately has it all under control.

 “…the research that has been done on prayer shows it may have similar benefits to meditation: It can calm your nervous system, shutting down your fight or flight response.
 It can make you less reactive to negative emotions and less angry.”
 (6)